The City of Whittier is known for its urban forest. Trees beautify the City and enhance the quality of life for all residents.

 Can the tree be removed because the sidewalk is lifting?

 No. However, there are mitigation measures the city may utilize to repair the damage.
-The Public Works Supervisor will inspect the sidewalk and determine mitigation processes.
+Contact Public Works Deptartment for inspection of the sidewalk, 562-567-9500.

 The Tree is messy; can it be trimmed and/or removed?

 The City does not trim for sap, bloom dropping or any other debris.
 If the tree is healthy, it cannot be removed.
-The Tree Maintenance Supervisor can inspect the tree and determine if a general trim is necessary or if poor health warrants removal.
+The Tree Maintenance Supervisor will inspect the tree and determine if any work on the tree is warranted.

 My tree is too tall, can it be topped?